ilhamnoerr95/nextjs15-ai-socketio/README.md

 Is react hook that allows to update state based on the result of a form action, it is particulary helpful for handling form validation and error messsages.
 This only work in client side.

-useActionState() havee 2 params: server action & initial form state. this hook return an array with 3 things: the current form state, a new form action, boolean indicates if action currently is being executed.
+useActionState() have 2 params: server action & initial form state. this hook return an array with 3 things: the current form state, a new form action, boolean indicates if action currently is being executed.

 ## useFromStatus vs useActionState (pending vs isPending)

 Both of these hooks are determine if a form is being submitted.
 The pending state from useFormStatus() is specially for form submission. isPending from useActionSate() can be used with any action, not just form submissions.

 1. when u using pending in useFormStatus() it will good to building reusable compnent that are meant to live inside form, example: a loading spinner that can be used across diffrent form in applicaitons.
 2. when using isPending => when need to keep track of server actions that aren't necessary related to form submissions. it give extra flexibilty.

 ## useOptimistic Hook